LAD-LAB/mb-pipeline/pipeline/README.md

 Because the `home` directory on DCC has limited storage, it's helpful to store data on our `group` area of DCC, which can be found at `/hpc/group/ldavidlab/`.
 You can make a folder for yourself in `/hpc/group/ldavidlab/users`: I usually transfer my sequencing data there inside a descriptive folder name that allows me to easily navigate to it.
 ### Upload sample sheet
 The "TEMPLATE_samplesheet.csv" file in this repository has all of the barcode sequences used by this lab.
-Download the file, delete the rows for the barcodes you don't need, and upload the file:
+Download the file, delete the rows for the barcodes you don't need and upload the new file:
 ```
 scp /path/to/samplesheet.csv <netid>@dcc-login.oit.duke.edu:/path/to/destination
 ```